abapGit/abapGit/src/objects/tabl/ANORMALIES.md

 - open-abap's fixed-character blank comparison does not behave like the corresponding string comparison in the lexer.
 The lexer therefore uses a string-template blank for whitespace detection.
+- `2026-09-08`: Some SAP DDIC foreign-key records contain legacy or incomplete `DD08V` cardinality values that have no direct table-DDL spelling.
+Since DDL cardinality is optional, the converter preserves the foreign-key target and conditions while omitting only that cardinality.

+- `2026-09-08`: Older table DDL may use `#LIMITED` for an initial DDIC `MAINFLAG`, while current table DDL uses `#RESTRICTED`.
+The parser accepts both;
+  serialization emits `#RESTRICTED` canonically.

 ## Conversion boundary